French Toast

 • Eggs and milk – They create the custardy batter.
 Feel free to use whatever type of milk you keep on hand.
 Regular whole milk or a dairy-free milk like almond milk or oat milk would be great.

-• A pinch of sea salt – It accents the sweetness of the maple syrup.
+• A pinch of sea salt – It enhances the custard’s rich flavor.

 • Good bread – Thick-sliced, day-old bread is best!
-The stale bread soaks up the egg mixture like a sponge, yielding really flavorful French toast.
+The stale bread will soak up the egg mixture like a sponge, yielding really flavorful French toast.
 See the callout below for my favorite types.

 • And butter – For the pan.
 Coconut oil works too!